Rich Plugins Data Structures

 oauth_client_id This is set by Tyk if the token is generated by an OAuth client during an OAuth authorisation flow.

-basic_auth_data This section defines the basic auth password and hashing method.
+basic_auth_data This section contains a hashed representation of the basic auth password and the hashing method used.
+For further details see BasicAuthData.

 hmac_secret The value of the HMAC shared secret.